Efsi Toys

-Holand Oto is a Dutch manufacturing company based in Weert that produces diecast scale model cars and trucks.
-The company was established in 1959 in Heerlen as "Bestbox", thenc changing its name to "Efsi" in early 1970s.
+Holland Oto is a Dutch manufacturing company based in Weert that produces diecast scale model cars and trucks.
+The company was established in 1959 in Heerlen as "Bestbox", then changed its name to "Efsi" in 1971, and "Holland Oto" in 1996.

 The company could be considered the Matchbox Toys of the Netherlands, but its origins and purpose as a government sponsored employer was far less commercial than other toy manufacturers.
 Efsi was based in Heerlen, Netherlands.